 Differential diagnosis of ST elevations

 Pericarditis: The hallmark features of pericarditis are diffuse global concave ST elevations with associated PR depressions.
 Patients with pericarditis will classically have chest pain that is worse with laying back and improved by sitting forward.
-Pericarditis itself may not cause instability, but an acute and/or large effusion may cause pericardial tamponade.
+Pericarditis itself may not cause instability, but an acute and/or large percardial effusion may cause pericardial tamponade.

 Left Bundle Branch Block (LBBB): LBBB does signify underlying heart disease but may be new or a chronic change.
 LBBB is caused by blockage of the left segment of the Bundle of His and causes ventricular depolarization to occur in a right to left direction (as opposed to the normal left to right).
 This in turn causes QRS prolongation (>120 ms) and an abnormally appearing QRS complex.
 Leads V1-3 will have deep S waves and V5-6 will have tall R waves.
-Diagnosing a patient with a STEMI in setting of LBBB is challenging and consulting a clinical decision rule (CDR) the Sgarbossa criteria is recommended.
-In general, one should look for concordant ST changes (i.e. tall R wave with ST elevations).
+Diagnosing a patient with a STEMI in the setting of LBBB is challenging as the traditional STEMI definition cannot be used.
+It is recommended to consult a clinical decision rule such as the Sgarbossa criteria (as described above) to diagnose a STEMI in the context of LBBB on ECG.
 In the past, a new LBBB in a patient with ischemic chest pain was considered to be an indication for a patient to undergo cardiac catheterization.
-However, in recent years this has become more controversial with evidence suggesting these patients may be managed more conservatively.
+However, in recent years this has become more controversial with evidence suggesting these patients may be managed more conservatively

 Common Benign Causes ST elevation